mbnlc/yflive/README.md

 # yflive

 yflive is a [Yahoo!
 Finance](https://finance.yahoo.com) live data streamer.
 Originally created as an alternative to scraping prices of Yahoo!
-Finance, this implements a websocket client receiving live quotes from Yahoo!
+Finance, this implements a websocket client for receiving live quotes from Yahoo!
 Finance directly.

 For historic prices or other financial information, [yfinance](https://github.com/ranaroussi/yfinance) is recommended.